tibco-bnl/workshop-tibco-platform/scripts/other/dp4/README.md

 This directory contains scripts to manage IP-based access control for UI-related ingress endpoints in the cluster.

+## Overview

+The script retrieves the IP whitelist configuration from the Kibana ingress (which serves as the source of truth) and applies it to all other UI ingress endpoints, ensuring consistent access control across all protected services.

 ## Protected Endpoints

 The following endpoints are protected with IP whitelist: